jrcarob/stats4tourism/README.md

-# stats4tourism
+# Statistics for Tourism

-Presentation Stats for Tourism Course
+Course Presentation Stats for Tourism